Weavers Farm and Furniture – Visit the store to receive an amazing complimentary soft pretzel. The facility also has public restrooms.

 Share all your photos on Instagram or Facebook to be eligible for a backpack drawing compliments of the Knox County Park District.

 Take our Virtual Challenge to earn the our Geocoin.
-You must score at least a 90% to pass and there is no limit to the amount of times you take the quiz.
+You must score at least a 80% 12/15 points to pass.
+You may retake the quiz too.

 Like us on Facebook and share your trail photos, tag #exploreknoxcountyparks

 Welcome to Brinkhaven also known as Gann and Mount Holly on the Mohican Valley Trail.
 You have reached your final destination on our Geotrail.
 We hope that you have enjoyed the beautiful scenery of Knox County from Centerburg to Brinkhaven and have learned a little history of the railroad along your journey.
 We would like to present our exclusive GeoCoin to you and we ask that you take part in our “test your knowledge”challenge and score at least 90%

 The village of Brinkhaven (formerly known as Gann) was incorporated in 1892 although it had been in existence for about 20 years on a property donated by William Gann.

 Gann was known as Mt.
 Holly in prior years and was laid out by John Hibbitts in 1838.
 It is situated on the east side of the Mohican River.
 The name was changed to Gann by the railroad president of the Cleveland, Mt Vernon and Delaware Railroad in honor of George Gann.
 George was instrumental in securing the right away for the railroad.
 Gann came to Jefferson township in 1831.